b2io/base2.io/_posts/2015-05-13-regex-replace-with-groups.md

 In this example the DynamicComponentName is different in every instance.

-Rather than manually identify every template line and make the necessary changes I wanted to do a single search and replace and be done with it.
+Rather than manually identifing every template line and make the necessary changes I wanted to do a single search and replace and be done with it.
 Regex felt like the right answer, but how?

 ### Regex Groups

-Regex, or regular expressions, is a very powerful (read as: "complicated to understand") pattern matching grammar.
-It provides for much more advanced searching capabilities than a standard text-base search.
+Regex, or regular expressions, is a very powerful (read as: "complicated to use and understand") pattern matching grammar.
+It provides for more advanced searching capabilities than a standard text-base search.
 Luckily Visual Studio provides for searching via Regex (screenshot is of Visual Studio 2013).

 ![Visual Studio regex search option](http://i.imgur.com/MAzCFjd.jpg)

-With **Use Regular Expressions** selected in Visual Studio we can take advantage of regex's group capturing via parentheses.
+With **Use Regular Expressions** selected in Visual Studio we can take advantage of regex, including its group capturing via parentheses.

 In the **Find what** we can place the following regex query